olom/ipython-elm-kernel/README.md

 ## Configuring

-The file ipython_kernel_elm_config.py defines a simple set of filters as example.
+Create a file named ipython_kernel_elm_config.py and define the set of filters inside it.
 In order for it to be loaded you need to do one of this:

   - Copy it to ~/.ipython/profile_default